bbc/digital-paper-edit-firebase/README.md

 ## Legal Disclaimer

-_Despite using React and DraftJs, the BBC is not promoting any Facebook products or other commercial interest._
+_Despite using React and Firebase, the BBC is not promoting any Facebook products or other commercial interest._